 - Zinc, found in oysters, red meat, poultry, beans, dairy products

 - Magnesium, found in whole wheat products, nuts, seeds

 Since experts believe that your body absorbs vitamins more efficiently from dietary sources, rather than supplements, the best way to support your immune system is to eat a well-balanced diet.
 (Related: Are You Getting Enough Vitamins in Your Diet?)

 Physical activity isn't just for building muscles and helping yourself de-stress — it's also an important part of being healthy and supporting a healthy immune system.

 Even if you're not exercising or sweating, you're constantly losing water through your breath, as well as through your urine and bowel movements.
-To help support your immune system, be sure you're replacing the water you lose with water you can use — which starts with knowing how much water you really need.
+To help support your immune system, be sure you're replacing the water you lose with water you can use — which starts with knowing what your daily water intake should be.

-Sleep certainly doesn't feel like an active process, but there are plenty of important activities happening in your body when you're not awake — even if you don't realize it.
-For instance, important infection-fighting molecules are created while you sleep.
+Sleep certainly doesn't feel like an active process, but there are plenty of important things happening in your body when you're not awake.

 Stress is different for everyone, and how we relieve it is, too.
 Given the effect it can have on your health, it's important to know how to identify stress.
 And, whether it's deep breathing, mediation, prayer or exercise, you should also get familiar with the activities that help you reduce stress.

 If you're otherwise healthy and taking the steps above, be wary of supplements claiming to boost your immune system even more.
 (Related: Does Getting More Vitamin C Really Keep You From Getting Sick?)